Nate Livings

-Nathaniel Joseph Livings (born March 16, 1982) is a former American football guard in the National Football League (NFL) for the Cincinnati Bengals and the Dallas Cowboys.
-He played college football at Louisiana State University.
+Nathaniel Joseph Livings (born March 16, 1982) is an American former professional football player who was a guard in the National Football League (NFL) for the Cincinnati Bengals and the Dallas Cowboys.
+He played college football for the LSU Tigers.

-Early years
+Early life

 Livings attended Washington-Marion Magnet High School where he played defensive tackle.
 As a senior, he was named All-Southwest Louisiana after registering 124 tackles and 5 sacks.

 He had academic eligibility problems and instead of going to a junior college, chose to sit out two full years taking correspondence courses.
 He received a scholarship from Louisiana State University, where he was a three-year starter and played every offensive line position except center.
 He appeared in 38 games (34 starts) and was a part of the 2003 championship team.

 Professional career

 Cincinnati Bengals

 Livings was signed by the Cincinnati Bengals as an undrafted free agent on May 2, 2006.
 He spent two seasons in the team's practice squad, until November 17, 2008, when he was promoted for depth purposes.
 He became a starter at left guard in the eleventh game of the season, and remained a starter in the following years.